Aims and objectives

 In response to the growing recognition of the clinical importance of neurodevelopmental factors (such as autism and ADHD) in all age groups and at all ability levels as well as in many of the psychiatric syndromes, the Neurodevelopmental Psychiatry Special Interest Group (NDPSIG) will:

 - Promote a wider discussion and understanding of neurodevelopmental disorder across the whole field of psychiatry

 - Enable a coordinated approach to policy issues

 - Facilitate better links with other organisations in this field.

 NDPSIG is open to all members of The Royal College of Psychiatrists.

-Members and Associates may join by completing our online application form.
+Members and Associates may join here.

 Anyone wishing to be enrolled in the Freedcamp discussion forum, should send a separate email to firstname.lastname@example.org and put 'FREEDCAMP' in the subject line.